 The Living Building Challenge promotes the use of patios, porches, gardens and green roofs for many reasons.
-Now, there’s a new one.
+Potentially reducing the threat of Covid-19 can be added to the list.

 Living Building projects already are expected to restore natural systems on sites that surrounding them.
 Biophilic design, also mandated under the standard, encourages a closer connection to nature.
 And usable outdoor space cuts down on the need for more energy-intensive conditioned spaces.